Defensive frailties hinder Japan's Brazil ambitions

 Zaccheroni called on the Japanese Football Association (JFA) to find similarly testing fixtures for his charges to prepare them for the demands of a World Cup campaign and they duly obliged.

-Attacking flair was again on show in the 4-2 home loss by Uruguay in August, where Diego Forlan and Luis Suarez flourished against Japan’s self-centered back four, who lacked pace and protection.
+Attacking flair was again on show in the 4-2 home loss by Uruguay in August, where Diego Forlan and Luis Suarez flourished against Japan’s soft-centered back four, who lacked pace and protection.

 Zaccheroni has flirted in friendly matches with a 3-4-3 or 3-6-1 formation but seems set to employ a 4-2-3-1 for Brazil which would allow Atsuto Uchida and Yuto Nagatomo to attack from the fullback positions.